36th Operations Group: United States Air Forces in Europe

 As a result of the Berlin Blockade and other Cold War tensions in Europe, the 36th Fighter Group was reassigned to USAFE.
-The squadron was assigned to Fürstenfeldbruck Air Base West Germany on 13 August 1948, being the first USAFE unit to be jet-equipped with the Lockheed F-80 "Shooting Star".
+The squadron was stationed at Fürstenfeldbruck Air Base West Germany on 13 August 1948, being the first USAFE unit to be jet-equipped with the Lockheed F-80 "Shooting Star".
 At Fürstenfeldbruck tactical operations included air defense, tactical exercises, maneuvers, and photographic reconnaissance.
 In May 1949, the group formed the Skyblazers aerial demonstration team, which it controlled until August 1952, and again from October 1956 to January 1962 when it was disbanded.

-On 20 January 1950, the group was redesignated as the 36th Fighter-Bomber Group (FBG) when 89 Republic F-84E "Thunderjets" arrived.
+On 20 January 1950, the group was redesignated as the 36th Fighter-Bomber Group when 89 Republic F-84E Thunderjets arrived.
 Existing USAFE bases in West Germany, however, were deemed very vulnerable to an attack by the Soviet Union, given their proximity to East Germany and other Warsaw Pact nations.
-Negotiations with other NATO nations were made to build new bases west of the Rhine River.
+Negotiations with other NATO nations were made to build new bases west of the Rhine.
 The F-80s were sent back to CONUS to equip Air National Guard units.
 In addition to its primary installation at Fürstenfeldbruck, the wing controlled Oberpfaffenhofen AB, West Germany, December 1949 – February 1950.

-The 36th FBG remained at Fürstenfeldbruck until 1952 when it was reassigned to the new Bitburg Air Base, in the Eifel mountains west of the Rhine River.
-Throughout the summer, elements of the 36th FBG moved into Bitburg, with the Group officially arriving in November 1952.
+The 36th remained at Fürstenfeldbruck until 1952 when it moved to the new Bitburg Air Base, in the Eifel mountains west of the Rhine River.
+Throughout the summer, elements of the 36th moved into Bitburg, with the group officially arriving in November 1952.